Contact Information

 Prior to attending the University of Illinois, I earned my undergraduate degree in atmospheric sciences from The Ohio State University where I also minored in mathematics and theatre.
 While there, I participated in research projects with both the OSU Department of Geography and the Byrd Polar and Climate Research Center, the latter of which involved installing and maintaining a network of weather sensors across campus to monitor the university's contribution to the urban heat island.
 I also completed an honors research thesis focusing on the use of GOES satellite data to estimate tornado strength from the size and temperature of overshooting cloud tops.
 This thesis was a continuation of work that I began through the REU program at the University of Alabama in Huntsville in Summer 2020.

-In addition to my research, I'm also a member of the American Meteorological Society where I serve as a student member on both the Committee on Weather Analysis and Forecasting (WAF) and the Board on Societal Impacts (BSI) and as the co-chair of the Board on Student Affairs' Specialty Meetings and Events Committee.
-I also co-chaired the 33rd WAF/29th NWP Conference in New Orleans, LA in January 2025.
+In addition to my research, I'm also a member of the American Meteorological Society where I serve as a student member on both the Committee on Weather Analysis and Forecasting (WAF) and the Board on Societal Impacts (BSI).
+I co-chaired the 33rd WAF/29th NWP Conference in New Orleans, LA in January 2025 and will also be co-chairing the 33rd Conference on Severe Local Storms in 2028.

-In my free time, I enjoy photography, hiking, and coding up fun side projects.
+In my free time, I enjoy hiking, coding up fun side projects, and hanging out with our two cats.

 Research Description